abyssDS/sfmlWiki/Tutorial:-Compile-and-Link-SFML-with-Qt-Creator.md

 _This process will build SFML - RELEASE VERSION on the directory specified._

 ### Step 10
-In order to build the debug version of the libraries go to the folder that the newly created libraries are located (e.g. C:\SFML\qt creator build\) and search for the file "CMakeCache.txt"
+In order to build the debug version of the libraries:

-Open that file with a text editor and change this line:
+Click on the Projects icon on the left hand side of the IDE.

-    // Choose the type of build (Debug or Release) CMAKE_BUILD_TYPE:STRING=Release```
+Choose Build Settings from the top of the menu.

-With this:
+Click the Run CMake button from the Reconfigure Project option.
+(Similar to step 8) But pass as an argument

-    //Choose the type of build (Debug or Release) CMAKE_BUILD_TYPE:STRING=Debug
+-DCMAKE_BUILD_TYPE=Debug

-### Step 11:
+Click Finish
-Click on the hammer icon on the bottom left of the editor to build the project again and the debug versions of the libraries and .dlls will be created.
+And rebuild the project.

 # Linking SFML
 Because the default compiler produces .a files instead of .lib we have to manually edit the project in